NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * **COPY** simply copies files or directories from the host machine to the Docker image. **ADD** has additional functionality beyond just copying - it can also download files from remote URLs and automatically extract compressed archives
 * **RUN** executes when building the image.
 ENTRYPOINT and CMD gets executed when the container runs.
 Each RUN instruction creates a new layer.
 Connect all the RUN instructions via &&.
 * **ENTRYPOINT** Defines the executable that will be run when the container starts.
 The **ENTRYPOINT** command cannot be overridden by the Docker run command.
 Any arguments passed to the Docker run command will be appended to the **ENTRYPOINT** command.
 The **ENTRYPOINT** command is the primary entry point for executing the container.
 * **CMD** Defines the default command and/or parameters that will be used if no command is specified when starting the container.
 The **CMD** command can be completely overridden by providing arguments to the Docker run command.
 The **CMD** command is used as the default command when none is specified, but it can be overridden.
+If the Dockerfile contains multiple CMD instructions, **only the last one is used**.
+The CMD instruction can be overridden by providing a command and arguments when running the container.
 2. **Dockerfile** is a text file that contains instruction to build the docker image.
 ```
 FROM python:3.6-slim